zumasys/docs/site/rover/release-notes/desktop/1-7-0/README.md

 **Editor**
 - Addresses issue with Ctrl-F when an existing search term is already populated in find textbox.
-- Cancels text selection when iniating search from selected text.
+- Cancels text selection when initiating search from selected text.